KeralaBlockchainAcademy/PMAJAY-B1/8-HTML/README.md

 `<input type="submit" name="submit" value="Submit" style="color:blue">`

 We can have as many property-value pairs as we want as long as we separate them with a semicolon (;).
+Commonly used properties are background-color, color, font-family, font-size, text-align etc.

 **Lists**